orbeon/orbeon-forms-doc/Form-Runner:-Styling-automatic-PDFs.md

 ### How to figure out what CSS is applied to the PDF?

-The closest from the PDF is the Review mode.
+The closest from the PDF is the Form Runner Review mode.
 Compare:

   http://demo.orbeon.com/orbeon/fr/orbeon/bookshelf/view/891ce63e59c17348f6fda273afe28c2b

 with the PDF version.
-In both cases, the HTML markup is about the same.
-With Chrome, you can in addition put the browser in `@media print` emulation:
+In both cases, the HTML markup is about the same, and you can use browser developer tools to inspect how CSS rules are applied.

+With Chrome, in particular, you can also put the browser in `@media print` emulation:

 ![Chrome emulation settings](images/fr-chrome-media-emulation.png)